GoogleChrome/ip-protection/Masked-Domain-List.md

 adcolony.com                                     | DigitalTurbine                                                 | Not Impacted By Script Blocking
 admarvel.com                                     | DigitalTurbine                                                 | Not Impacted By Script Blocking
 fyber.com                                        | DigitalTurbine                                                 | Not Impacted By Script Blocking
-heyzap.com                                       | DigitalTurbine                                                 | Not Impacted By Script Blocking
 inner-active.com                                 | DigitalTurbine                                                 | Not Impacted By Script Blocking
 tpbid.com                                        | DigitalTurbine                                                 | Not Impacted By Script Blocking
 digitize.ie                                      | Digitize                                                       | Not Impacted By Script Blocking